joshuastrot/pinako/README.md

 Pinako
 ======
-Pinako is a client to communicate over SSH and SFTP with a Winry Linux server.
+Pinako is a client that utilizes Paramiko to communicate with a Winry Linux server.
 It initializes a client side repository, allows you to make yours changes to it, and then pushes it up to a server.
 There's many different features that make this easier, such as:

 * Moves all packages to a pool and utilizes symbolic links to save space
 * Ability to lock and unlock server so other packagers don't push at the same time